 To save money on onsite services, make sure that you order them before the early bird deadlines.
-This is the one time that you will be permitted to go against the planning template, use it wisely.
+This is the one time that you will be permitted to go against the trade show planning template, use it wisely.

-Complete show catalogue entry
+Complete trade show category entry

 Event organisers like to show off their impressive lists of exhibitors in a show catalogue.
 This will usually be an online magazine or PDF that visitors and exhibitors can download to find out who else is attending.